Johnny Lee Clary

-Johnny Lee Clary (June 18, 1959 – October 21, 2014) was an American former professional wrestler, white supremacist, and later preacher.
+Johnny Lee Clary (June 18, 1959 – October 21, 2014) was an American professional wrestler, white supremacist, and later preacher.
 Clary served as a Ku Klux Klan leader before he became a Pentecostal Christian, traveling around the world preaching the gospel and teaching against racism and hate groups such as the Ku Klux Klan, neo-Nazis, and Aryan Nations.
 Clary, under the stage name Johnny Angel, also wrestled in the National Wrestling Federation (NWF) during the 1980s.

 Early life

 Johnny Lee Clary was born on June 18, 1959, in Martinez, California.
 He was reportedly raised in a racist home, where his father encouraged racist language and abusive treatment of black people and saw to it that Clary attended an all-white church.
 Although Clary's father, a Catholic, was not a Klansman, Clary claimed that his paternal uncle, Harold, was a member and that Harold boasted to Clary's father of shooting an African-American man.
 Johnny's father sent his son on the Sunday school bus every week to the First Baptist Church.

 According to interviews Clary had given, his youth was marred by a violent and tragic family life and also by a lack of stability.
 At the age of 11, he watched his father kill himself and was subsequently shunted from one family member's home to another's.
 Eventually he found himself alone in East Los Angeles, California, where he became involved in gangs and joined the Ku Klux Klan by the time he was 14.